yassineouchnid/command-line-personal-finance-manager/README.md

 ### Example Test Cases

 The `tests/` directory contains test modules for different components of the application.
-Below is an example of a test case for transaction functionalities.

 ## Project Structure